 - Stereotactic body radiation therapy, also known as radiosurgery, which can improve survival for patients with early-stage, inoperable lung cancer.
 This therapy delivers a high dose of concentrated and precisely focused radiation to the tumor in three to five treatments.

 - Endobronchial high-dose rate brachytherapy may be recommended when a lung tumor is located near the bronchial tubes, and delivers radiation directly to the tumor site.

-- Through Avera’s pain management and palliative medicine programs, pain experts work with patients to keep them as comfortable as possible.
+- Pain management and palliative medicine teams can help keep the patient as comfortable as possible.

-- Integrative Medicine therapies including acupuncture, massage, aromatherapy, nutrition counseling, and mind-body movement are available to help relieve stress or symptoms.
+- Integrative Medicine therapies including acupuncture, massage, aromatherapy, nutrition counseling, and mind-body movement are available in Sioux Falls to help relieve stress or symptoms.